-Crane Family Vineyards is owned by Peter and his son Tom Chiarella, not to be confused with Michael Chiarello the chef who has his own Napa wine and coincidentally whose family also comes from the same small region of Southern Italy as Peter’s family.
+Crane Family Vineyards was founded by Peter and his wife Frances (who we originally met with); their son Tom Chiarella has since taken over the business from his father.
+Their family name is not to be confused with Michael Chiarello the chef who has his own Napa wine and coincidentally whose family also comes from the same small region of southern Italy as Peter’s family.
 Peter’s dream of owning a vineyard in Napa was born from a very interesting source.
 While commuting to work in New York City he read a feature in the Wall Street Journal about a select few top businessmen who had other avocations aside from their primary businesses.
 Reading about each of these individuals Peter saw that these were actually all business failures save for one.
 He read about a successful individual who owned vineyards in Napa as a second business and was successfully selling his fruit to other vintners and making a profit.

 Once he moved here permanently he started looking for a home and existing vineyards on the same property.
 Not finding this he started from scratch with land that previously was only used for grazing and never planted to grapes.
 Seeking out the advice of a top vineyard manager and soils expert he was given suggestions for possible varieties and in addition he had neighbors who owned several existing vineyards.
 After finding out this region of Napa is prime for both Merlot and Cabernet Sauvignon, he planted these varieties along with just a small amount of Cabernet Franc.
 Crane Family Vineyards owns 7 acres in the shadow of Mt.
 Veeder on the west side of Napa Valley on the southern spine of the Mayacamas mountains.